dfinity/candid/spec/Candid.md

 Note:

-* Since `null` and `reserved` values, and records of such values, take no space, to prevent unbounded sized message, we limit the total vector length of such zero-sized values in a message to be 2MiB.
+* Since `null`, `reserved`, `record {}`, and records of such values, take no space, to prevent unbounded sized message, we limit the total vector length of such zero-sized values in a message to be 2MiB.

 #### References